Japanese Arm Sleeve Tattoos

 The three quarter sleeve will begin just above the middle of the forearm, perhaps the ultimate sleeve length.
 It fits most japanese tattoo imagery perfectly.
 Easily concealed with shirt sleeves.
 The drawback is the open skin at the lower forearm.
 The American tattoo collector is likely to decide to add more tattooing there at a later date, which may put the original sleeve slightly off kilter.

-Achieve your traditional japanese sleeve tattoos with American tattoo master Carl Hallowell, a renowned tattoo artist serving Dallas, Fort Worth, and East Texas from his private studio locations.
+Achieve your traditional Japanese sleeve tattoos with American tattoo master Carl Hallowell, a renowned tattoo artist serving Dallas, Fort Worth, and East Texas from his private studio locations.

 Begin your journey to tattoo and contact Carl Hallowell to discuss your ideas for your sleeves.
 Carl turns your personal vision into your unique tattoo by connecting with you and translating your person into a set of traditional Japanese tattoo motifs that will reveal a man’s American power, or a woman’s American beauty.